nikhilsuri-db/databricks-jdbc/README.md

 ## Prerequisites

-Databricks JDBC is compatible with Java 11 and higher.
+TEST Databricks JDBC is compatible with Java 11 and higher.
 CI testing runs on Java versions 11, 17, and 21.

 ## Installation